Trek Training in the Peak District. Photo by Frank Peters

-Our trek training walks in the Peak District are specially designed for those preparing for non-technical, overseas guided treks, in summer conditions, up mountains such as Kilimanjaro, the High Atlas Mountains, the Inca Trail to Machu Picchu, and Everest Base Camp.
+My trek training walks in the Peak District and Lake District are specially designed for those preparing for non-technical, overseas guided treks, in summer conditions, up mountains such as Kilimanjaro, the High Atlas Mountains, the Inca Trail to Machu Picchu, and Everest Base Camp.
 They are also useful for those training for guided mountain challenges in the UK such as the Yorkshire Three Peaks Challenge.

 Most tour operators organising mountain walking holidays or charity challenge treks, recommend hill walking as being one of the most effective methods of preparing your body to sustain several consecutive days of uphill climbs.

 I can guide you on some of the most challenging hill walks in the Peak District, and on mountain walks in the Lake District.
 This could form a valuable part of your personal training plan for your trekking holiday or charity challenge trek abroad.